I use quality brands of materials which I can

 you bear in mind that they are more tolerant to being

-cleaned and more hardwearing than the retail versions.
+cleaned and thus more hardwearing than the retail versions.

 Dulux Trade, Crown Trade and Valspar Trade paints

-are colour mixed to order - according to you own
+are colour mixed to order using the colour that you

 Some of the 'own brand' retail paints such as